-From a sustainability perspective, there are a number of concerns surrounding cultivation and production of palm oil.
+From a sustainability perspective, there are a number of problems surrounding cultivation and production of palm oil and palm kernel oil.

-All palm oil acquired (via the compounds) by Cloetta is covered by GreenPalm certificates in accordance with the Roundtable on Sustainable Palm Oil (RSPO).
+All palm oil (part of the content in an oil or fat) that was purchased by Cloetta in 2016 is covered by GreenPalm certificates in accordance with the Roundtable on Sustainable Palm Oil (RSPO).
+Purchases of Green-Palm certificates in 2016 have not yet been audited.
+This will take place in the spring of 2017.
 This means that for each tonne of palm oil that is used in production, Cloetta pays a premium to palm oil producers that work according to the RSPO standard.
-Today, the RSPO is the most widely supported method of achieving sustainable standards for palm oil production.
-However, Cloetta realises that this standard is not enough and will therefore continue the collaboration with RSPO to make it stronger – especially in terms of protecting the rainforests from deforestation.
+Today, RSPO is the most widely supported method for achieving sustainable palm oil production.

 Cloetta’s palm oil policy – from 2017 and onwards